sprakashx15/algo-visualizer/README.md

 No external dependencies required.

-## ▶️ How to Run
+##  How to Run
-1️⃣ Clone the repository
+1.Clone the repository
 git clone https://github.com/<your-username>/algo-visualizer.git
 cd algo-visualizer

-2️⃣ Run the application
+2️.
+Run the application
 python main.py

 Make sure Python 3.8+ is installed.

-## 🧑‍🧭 How to Use
+## How to Use

 Left click on the grid: